The Trimming Process for the Perfect Yield

-The more time we give to cannabis to dry up, the better the quality becomes.
 The ideal time for the flowers to dry up is 10-14 days.
 Dry trimming, if done by hand, is a tedious and time-consuming process.
 Hence many helping hands are needed during this process.
 Otherwise, this entire dry trimming process is mostly carried out with the help of trimming machines.
-Many marijuana harvesters are investing in machines to save a lot of time.
+Many cannabis harvesters are investing in machines to save a lot of time.

 Many harvesters would prefer the dry trimming process because it results in better-looking and better-tasting buds, but there will be a considerable increase in labour costs.

 The Pros to Trimming Dry

 - After harvesting, the trimming doesn't need to be done all at once.
 Thus the dry trimming process is less stressful than the wet trimming process.

 - Buds dry at their own speed and maintain the correct humidity because we do not pluck out the leaves initially.

 - Dry trimming is a lot less messy than wet trimming, as the trichomes are not as sticky when the plants dry up.

 - Chlorophyll adds a harsh flavour to the buds.
 The more time it takes to dry up, the more faded the chlorophyll gets.
 Therefore, the dry trimming process enhances the flavour of the marijuana and makes it smell even better.